11 seasons available

 Andrew digs in to Puglia, a coastal region in the heel of Italy's boot; Puglia's simple but stunning dishes include orecchiette pasta, grilled octopus and stuffed pasticiotti pastries.

-Andrew Zimmern explores the signature dishes of Tahiti.
-He samples everything from Polynesian ceviche to freshwater shrimp coated in a sweet, coconut curry sauce.
+Andrew Zimmern explores the signature dishes of Tahiti; he samples everything from Polynesian ceviche to freshwater shrimp coated in a sweet, coconut curry sauce.

-Andrew Zimmern heads to Mexico's Pacific coast to explore the local cuisine.
-In Puerto Vallarta, he tries marinated pork, traditional pozole and skewered mojo fish.
+Andrew Zimmern heads to Mexico's Pacific coast to explore the local cuisine; in Puerto Vallarta, he tries marinated pork, traditional pozole and skewered mojo fish.

-Andrew Zimmern explores the cuisine of Merida, Mexico.
-He tries traditional slow-roasted pork, pork-stuffed cheese balls in Yucatan sauces, and much more.
+Andrew Zimmern explores the cuisine of Merida, Mexico; he tries traditional slow-roasted pork, pork-stuffed cheese balls in Yucatan sauces and much more.

-Andrew Zimmern is in El Paso, Texas, to dive into its rich food culture.
-He tries everything from traditional fajitas and menudo to rolled tacos and entomatadas.
+Andrew Zimmern is in El Paso, Texas, to dive into its rich food culture; he tries everything from traditional fajitas and menudo to rolled tacos and entomatadas.

-Andrew Zimmern explores the incredibly diverse food scene in California's East Bay area.
-He samples Chinese dim sum, Indian panipuri, American soul food, and Mexican tacos.
+Andrew Zimmern explores the incredibly diverse food scene in California's East Bay area; he samples Chinese dim sum, Indian panipuri, American soul food, and Mexican tacos.

 Andrew digs into the culinary treasures of Uruguay's capital city, Montevideo; he explores this meaty Mecca by highlighting slow-cooked Asado meats, thin-sliced steak sandwiches called chivitos and breaded and fried beef.